atomgalaxy/wg21-throw-from-noexcept/paper.md

 ## Can we even do this?

-The curent meaning is unlikely to be relied upon as a matter of deliberate control flow.
+The current meaning is unlikely to be relied upon as a matter of deliberate control flow.
 It is quite clearly a stand-in for a postcondition violation; people do rely on exit handlers for recovery if `std::terminate` happens to get called because of a bug - but it seems doubtful that someone